purushottamyadavbattula/flood_detect_hackathon/README.md

 # Flood Detector

+# Note
+can be cloned and used for extetion only used for education purpose

 has three apps : goverment and citizen with an adapter app Documentation :
   For documentation please look for documentation in the repo